sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC06 - Clear all transactions**

 **MSS:**
-1. User enters the command to clear all transactions with the correct format. (i.e. no parameters)
+1. User enters the command to clear all transactions.
 2. User submits the request.
 3. UniCa$h deletes all transactions in the transactions list.
 4. UniCa$h displays success message.